Annoyshah/Price-Tracker/README.md

 Do not hardcode your Twilio SendGrid API Key into your code.
 Instead, use an environment variable or some other secure means of protecting your Twilio SendGrid API Key.
 Following is an example of using an environment variable.</h4>
 <br/>
 <h3>dotenv : Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.</h3>
+I also used Temp-mail for sending a mail
+  Temp mail is basically provides a free email service that allows to receive email at a temporary address that self-destructed after a certain time elapses( decomposable email)